magicshifter/MS3000/README.md

 	$ make flash

 This will install the components of the MagicShifter 3000 Operating System on your device.
+Make sure your MagicShifter 3000 is plugged into your machine and turned on!

 Note that if you want to give your MagicShifter 3000 a network-name other than the default ("MS3000"), you can invoke this command like this: